UK And Ireland To Host Euro 2028 As Italy, Turkey Awarded Euro 2032 - UrduPoint

 Saudi Arabia subsequently revealed it plans to bid to host the 2034 World Cup.

-England, which hosted the women's Euro last year, last hosted a major men's tournament in 1996, when the European Championship involved just 16 teams.
+England, which hosted the women's Euro last year, last organised a major men's tournament in 1996, when the European Championship involved just 16 teams.

 It also hosted the final of the 24-team Euro 2020, delayed by a year due to the pandemic and held in venues across Europe, at Wembley.